 Peter then turns to his email which is always full of requests for help or advice.
-He can get up to 100 emails a day, not to mention the personal inquires he handles when people stop by his office for assistance.
+He can get up to 100 emails a day: not to mention the torrent of personal inquires he handles when people stop by his office for assistance.
 That’s the beauty of the CMA—Peter is not just a basic accountant, he must also be a solid manager of people and financial tasks.

-Lunch time comes and Peter has already had a full day of putting out fires and calculating financial strategies.
+Lunchtime comes and Peter has already had a full day of risk management and calculating financial statements.
 As he snacks on the last bit of his tuna salad sandwich, he looks over his scheduled meetings for the rest of the day: one with the CEO and one with management.

 After he has thrown away the scraps of his lunch, it’s back to the grind.
 Peter heads on over to the CEO’s office to talk strategy.
-These meetings are quite frequent since Peter’s knowledge can be used to help with budgeting processes for projects, negotiations with contractors, and financial decisions that can help take the company into the future.
+These meetings are quite frequent since Peter’s knowledge of cost management can be used to help with budgeting processes for projects, negotiations with contractors, and financial decisions to help take the company into the future.
 Today, Peter is going over the cost estimates he calculated for an upcoming project.

-Once Peter has finished talking numbers with the CEO and stopped by the management team for a quick meeting, it’s back to the managerial tasks that change every day, depending on what the accounting team is doing.
+Once Peter has finished talking numbers with the CEO and stopped by the management team for a quick meeting, it’s back to the managerial tasks that change every day, depending on what the financial accounting team is doing.
 In between answering questions via email, Peter is able to analyze some adjusted costs and expenditures to ensure they are within the budget of an upcoming project.
-After finalizing an email of a requested financial plan for the CEO, it’s time to call it a day.
+After finalizing an email containing requested financial information for the CEO, it’s time to call it a day.

 What Does It Take to Be a CMA

 CMAs handle a ton of accounting, management, and finance each day.
 In order to become a Certified Management Accountant, you need a bachelor’s degree (in any field, however accounting will be the most helpful) and two to three years of experience in the accounting world.
 Finally, you need to pass the CMA Exam, which requires a wide range of skills in financial planning and decision making.